mikattack/mlog/README.md

 mauth.INFO.Printf("the ice skates are %s", color)
 ```

-While seven log levels is a lot, you can choose to use the ones appropriate to your application.
-Furthermore, only those messages falling within the range of the logging threshold will actually be output.
+While seven log levels is a lot, you can choose to use the ones appropriate for your application.
+Only those messages falling within the range of the logging threshold will actually be output.

-Additionally, you can create custom loggers which output to the `io.Writer` of your choice and is unaffected by logging thresholds:
+You can also create custom loggers, which output to the `io.Writer` of your choice and are unaffected by logging thresholds.
+In this example, we create a custom logger that outputs
+only a prefix and a message:

 ```
-mlog.NewCustomLogger("telemetry", "TELEMENTRY")

-// Write statistics to the "telemetry" custom logger if configs["telemetry"] == true {
-  stats := ...
-  mlog.Printf("telemetry", stats)
+mlog.NewLogger("my-logger", "TEST: ")
+mlog.SetFlags(mauth.NONE)
+mlog.Printf("my-logger", "my message")

+// Output: "TEST: my message"
 }
 ```